ayeshanoorilahi/Obesity-and-Mortality-in-the-United-States--A-Focus-on-Diabetes-and-Cardiovascular-Disease/README.md

 **What strategies have states with lower obesity rates implemented?**

-Washington has implemented the National School Lunch Program (NSLP) to provide nutritious meals to children and promote their health and well-being.
+From our analysis, some of the states with less than 30% obesity rates are Washington, Colorado, Utah and Wyoming to name a few.
+Some of the noteworthy policies they have implemented to curb obesity in their states are:

 All four states (Washington, Colorado, Utah, and Wyoming) have policies to support active transportation, including bike lanes, pedestrian-friendly sidewalks, and trails.
 For instance, Colorado's Complete Streets policy requires transportation planners and engineers to consider the needs of all users, such as bicyclists, pedestrians, and motorists.

+Washington has implemented the National School Lunch Program (NSLP) to provide nutritious meals to children and promote their health and well-being.

 The "Eat Well Utah" initiative, launched by the Utah Department of Health and Human Services, aims to increase the availability and appeal of healthy food choices at all food service and retail locations across the state.

 Colorado has implemented a menu labeling law that requires chain restaurants to display the calorie content of their menu items.

+**Way Forward:**

+In future, as we strive to mitigate the prevalence of obesity and its associated health outcomes, it is imperative that we continue to explore and implement effective public policies that address the social determinants of health.
+Future research can delve deeper into the needs and demographics of individuals in obesity prevalent regions, paving the way for targeted interventions that address the root causes of obesity.
+As we move forward, it is essential to remember that obesity and its related health conditions are preventable, and by working together, we can create a healthier, more equitable society for all.